Manujendra/Data-Visualization-Mini-Project/README.md

 5. **Interact with the Dashboard**:
    - Run the provided dashboard code.
-   - Access the dashboard in your web browser at the specified URL.
    - Use the dropdown menus to select different plotting options.
    - Explore the interactive visualizations and gain insights from the data.

-### Additional Notes

-- If you encounter any issues while running the code or have questions about the project, feel free to reach out to the project maintainers.

 - Enjoy exploring the data and visualizations!